 Health Insurance Enrollment Options:

-Waive the UMaine insurance by submitting alternate plan information: You must complete the waiver request form which includes information about your alternate plan before the deadline (Fall = October 1, Spring = February 20).
+Waive the UMaine insurance by submitting alternate plan information: Click here to waive plan.
+You must complete the waiver request form which includes information about your alternate plan before the deadline (Fall arrivals: September 15; Spring arrivals: January 31).
 No waiver requests will be accepted after the deadline.
 If you miss this deadline you will be charged for the UMaine plan.

 Minimum Required Levels of Coverage